 Barclays Capital Inc.

-In accordance with the settlement offer, the Panel fined Barclays $22,500.
+In accordance with the settlement offer, the Panel ordered Barclays Capital Inc. to pay a fine of $2,250.

 CME Group is the world's leading and most diverse derivatives marketplace.
 The company is comprised of four Designated Contract Markets (DCMs).
 Further information on each exchange's rules and product listings can be found by clicking on the links to CME, CBOT, NYMEX and COMEX.